 Here’s a deep dive into retention strategies by stage.

 Stage 1: Onboard New Customers

 Data says user onboarding is the most important part of the customer journey by 2.6x.
 The better you can engage customers on day one, the more likely they are to stick around for the long haul.

-If you’re new to retention, spending time on user onboarding is a worthy investment.
+If you’re new to retention, spending time studying some user onboarding best practices is a worthy investment.
 We’ve put together the ultimate user onboarding resource to help you master this stage of the customer journey.
 Alternatively, If you’re looking for a shorter guide on best practices for user onboarding, we have you covered too.
 Or if you’d like some user onboarding inspiration, see the list from renowned SaaS companies.

 Many companies have an onboarding experience that gets new customers activated.
 But even if you have something implemented that may be working, have you considered iterating on this process?
 It took Sidekick more than a dozen growth experiments before they improved their new customer retention.

 If you have your user onboarding motion down, don’t make the same mistake dozens of software companies make—don’t quit onboarding at your customers’ first activation event.
 Keep pushing customers towards activating subsequent features and modules of your platform.

 To keep customers motivated as they deepen their engagement with your product, celebrate whenever they reach important milestones.
 Little things can go a long way.

 New feature releases are an important place to educate and retain new customers.
 New features often provide a blast of value to seasoned customers, and communicating that value is key.
 Take a look at this excellent guide on communicating new feature releases to learn more.

 There are places outside of your product from which you can engage your seasoned customers.
 Consider building communities and using different mediums for communication.
 We present dozen of ideas for better customer engagement here.